santiagobarreda/brms_tools/docs/week-1.md

 ### Inspecting the central location and spread of values

-We can easily find descriptive statistics like the sample mean ($\bar{x}$), the sample standard deviation ($s_x$), and important quantiles for this sample of f0 values.
+We can easily find important information about our sample like the sample mean ($\bar{x}$), the number of observations, the sample standard deviation ($s_x$), and important quantiles for this sample of f0 values.
 The quantiles below correspond to the values of ordered observations, like in the right plot in Figure \@ref(fig:initialplot).
 The 0% quantile is the smallest (leftmost) observation, while 100% is the highest (rightmost) observation.
 Any other quantile is found by ordering the observations and selecting the observation that is higher than x% of the sample values.
 For example, the 50% quantile (the median) is higher than 50% of values, and the 25% quantile is higher than 1/4 of the values in the sample.

 ```r